People are becoming more open about the difficulties they experience with their senses.

-You can change the temperature by stepping outside your home for a couple minutes; going for a walk; or splashing cold water on your face.
+You can adjust the temperature by going for a walk, stepping outside for a few minutes, or splashing cold water on your face.

-When you experience a sensory overload or complete sensory meltdown, you always need to think about what was happing in your environment before you started to have sensory overload symptoms.
+When you are going through a sensory overload or a complete sensory meltdown, you should always think about what was going on in your environment before you started having symptoms of sensory overload.

 Turn off any unnecessary noise

-Thankfully, there are ways to relieve this ‘sensory stress’ on your mind by trying some of the above tips on what to do about sensory overload!
+Thankfully, there are ways to alleviate this ‘sensory stress’ on your mind.

 If you try some of the tips that were presented above on how to deal with sensory overload, you should feel better soon!